 - Mobile devices – iPhones, iPads and Android devices are extremely popular these days.
 In fact, Google had released a study that showed more people use mobile devices for search than desktops/laptops combined, from their home!
 And in 2022, the statistics say that it keeps growing.

-Now, do you understand why it’s so important to have your website optimized for those mobile devices?
+Now, do you understand why it’s important to have your website and website landing pages optimized for mobile?
 Here are some of the stats from Google Analytics:

 - Traffic from mobile phones increased by 161% in past year alone.